-A common virus, HPV affects many people who may not even know it because their skin does not form warts.
+HPV (human papillomavirus) is a common virus that affects many people.
+Many may not even know they have it because their skin does not form warts.
 The reason for this is that many people’s bodies are able to fight off the virus upon recognition before warts are formed.
-When the skin is scratched, cut, or wounded, HPV can get into the skin tissue and infect it to form warts.
+However, when the skin is scratched, cut, or wounded, HPV can get into the skin tissue and infect it to form warts.

 The skin cells then reproduce at accelerated rates to form growths at the infection site.
 Sometimes it takes a full year after exposure to HPV for warts to actually form.

 Plantar warts are warts that form on your feet, specifically on the soles.
 They can become painful because of the pressure you put on your feet when standing or walking.

 As their name indicates, these warts are common, often forming on your hands.

 They may form anywhere on the skin, and they can form in groups.
 Less easily recognizable, these warts are smaller than other warts and usually grow on your legs or your face.

 For many, warts will eventually go away or fall off without needing treatment because their body’s immune system will fight off the virus.

 This can take a full 2 years for children and as long as 5 to 7 years for adults.
 For those who do not want to wait that long, there are a few common treatments that can prove effective.